 Deck 7

-Deck 7 known as the Lounge Deck is where I spent much of my time on board.
+Deck 7 known as the Lounge Deck is where I spend much of my time on board, and you surely will too.

 At the front of the ship, the Neptune Lounge hosts the daytime talks and the evening shows as you would expect, but it’s also the venue for dance classes and evening dance sessions between the shows.